databrickslabs/mosaic/docs/source/api/raster-functions.rst

 .. function:: rst_filter(tile,kernel_size,operation)

-    Applies a filter to the tile.
+    Applies a filter to the raster.
-    Returns a new tile tile with the filter applied.
+    Returns a new raster tile with the filter applied.
     :code:`kernel_size` is the number of pixels to compare; it must be odd.
     :code:`operation` is the op to apply, e.g. 'avg', 'median', 'mode', 'max', 'min'.

-    :param tile: Mosaic tile tile struct column.
+    :param tile: Mosaic raster tile struct column.
     :type tile: Column (RasterTileType)
     :param kernel_size: The size of the kernel.
 Has to be odd.
     :type kernel_size: Column (IntegerType)